TiBeN/15khz-arcade-pkg/doc/15khz-package-documentation.md

 3. Follow the official Ubuntu tutorial here:
     <https://wiki.ubuntu.com/Kernel/BuildYourOwnKernel>.
 At the
-    `Modifying the configuration` step, skip it but apply the patchs:
+    `Modifying the configuration` step, skip it but apply the patchs by
+    doing:

     ``` bash
     $ cd ~/path-to-kernel-sources